 Although bad breath can be an embarrassing issue, it does not have to be a social liability.
 Talk to your dentist if you have any concerns about bad breath.
 Following the above recommendations can help you feel more confident about your breath, even if bad breath is not a problem for you.

-This article has been adapted from the original article by Dianne L. Sefo for Singapore.
+This article has been adapted for Singapore from the original U.S. article by Dianne L. Sefo for Singapore.
 About the Author: Dianne L. Sefo is a dental hygienist and a dental hygiene educator.
 She has been involved in multiple publications, worked in private practices in New York and Southern California and has been a faculty member at Monroe Community College, Concorde Careers College-San Diego and New York University.